assuzzanne/animals/README.md

 # README

-To start server : rails server
+To start server : rails server\n
 This app is an exercice.